 “I am really proud that we have already taken such concrete steps within such a short time.
 Looking forward to the next session!”Johann Maximilian Voss, MPP 2020, on the working group process.
 Johann was co-initiator of the student’s initiative for an action plan for sustainable credibility in 2019

-As part of the Sustainable Action Programme, sustainability considerations are mainstreamed into the day-to-day campus operations by following the Sustainable Campus Guidelines, developed in close cooperation with the responsible units at the Hertie School.
+As part of the Green Campus Action Programme, sustainability considerations are mainstreamed into the day-to-day campus operations by following the Sustainable Campus Guidelines, developed in close cooperation with the responsible units at the Hertie School.
 They include sustainable ways of procurement, event organisation, library management and sustainable food guidelines.
 The aim of this initiative is to foster sustainability in daily work and study routines as well as encourage and enable the engagement of all members of the Hertie School community for more sustainability on campus.

 Relevant documents related to our Sustainable Campus initiative